Understanding The Legacy Pyramid...

 With the Seven Generation Legacy Process, our goal is to help you take a long term perspective of at least 150 years.
 Obviously, the chance of you, or any of your immediate family members, surviving this full cycle are slim.
 Consequently, this forces our clients to plant the seeds for success and significance today for future generations.

-The best way to visualize the Seven Generation Legacy Process is as follows…
+The best way to understand Seven Generation Legacy Process is to consider the following…

 1) Respecting Traditions